captraj/freshcheck/README.md

 FreshCheck is an intelligent system designed to identify fruits and vegetables in images and provide a freshness score.
 This repository includes code for the API, website, and server components of the FreshCheck system.

+# STAR this project if it helped you. :)

 ## Steps to Run the Project